35 Best Things to Do in Yellowstone National Park

 Read My Separate Post: Lone Star Geyser Trail

-From personal fishing experience with Lake Trout (found in Yellowstone Lake) and the other species found throughout the park, I recommend booking a private fly fishing guide over renting a boat on Yellowstone Lake, and I say this for three reasons.
+From personal experience fishing for Lake Trout (one of the main species found in Yellowstone Lake), I recommend booking a private fly-fishing guide over renting a boat on Yellowstone Lake, and I say this for three reasons.

-Finally, I have fished with a private fly fishing guide out of West Yellowstone, where this tour is based, and had much better luck catching rainbow trout than I have ever had by fishing for Lake Trout in a deep lake, like Yellowstone Lake.
+Finally, the last reason is that I have fished with a private fly-fishing guide out of West Yellowstone before and had much better luck catching Rainbow Trout than I have ever had fishing for Lake Trout in a deep lake like Yellowstone Lake.

 13. Grand Prismatic Spring